ryanslikesocool/UnityFoundation-Generators/Sources~/FoundationGenerators/NOTES.md

+# Unity
+You must add the `RoslynAnalyzer` asset tag to the DLL.

 # Namespaces and access
 ~~Use namespaces in generators to only generate code in that namespace.
 This will break any usage outside of that namespace.~~ i have no idea how namespaces work with this.